 Pre-Kindergarten is a time to create so many wonderful memories.
 The preschoolers are so busy working on their intellectual, physical, social, and emotional development by being energetic and imaginative.
 Their imaginations will run wild during their preschool year as they explore weekly themes of language, mathematical, science, social, and literacy topics.
 The four-year-old children develop problem-solving skills and scientific thinking skills through science experiments, field trips, homework, and monthly hands-on projects.
 There are daily, small, and whole-group activities directed by the teachers and children.
 These activities increase self-confidence while encouraging their sense of humor and willingness to be adventurous.

 Portfolios and developmental assessments are used to document the achievements of the children.
-Parent-teacher communication is ongoing with weekly newsletters and is further enhanced with parent-teacher conferences twice a year.
-Special event performances are conducted by the children twice a year for the parents’ enjoyment.
+Parent-teacher communication is ongoing with weekly newsletters and is further enhanced with parent-teacher conferences.
 The children are involved in the community by participating in neighborhood events and charitable organizations.
-Pre-k students are also involved in many classroom celebrations throughout the year.
-They are engaged in social events and an academic curriculum that will prepare them for Kindergarten and throughout their educational journey.

 Daily Schedule for Four-Year-Olds